Admission deadline: | Fall: January 7th - Fellowship & Application Deadline |

 IAFF 6503 | Professional Skills II | |

-Students in the global communication program may choose to take skills courses in the School of Media and Public Affairs: | ||
+Students also can choose to take skills courses in the School of Media and Public Affairs (below).
+SMPA skills courses are only offered in the spring semester and for 1.5 credits. * | ||

 SMPA 6201 | Strategic Communications Skills (Crisis Communication) | |